Ebola virus outbreak in West Africa 2014-16

 How is Ebola treated?

-As of April 2017, there are currently no licenced treatement or vaccine for Ebola, but some potential new vaccines and drug therapies are under development.
+There's currently no licensed treatment or vaccine for Ebola, but some potential new vaccines and drug therapies are under development.
 However, early interventions of rehydration and treatment of the symptoms improves the chances of survival.2

 Supporting health workers to tackle Ebola